 Looking for a sustainable energy source for your data center?
 Look no further

 We are committed to creating a cleaner energy future for our customers and our planet.
 We have continued to achieve progress toward our goal to reduce electric utility emission intensity 40% by 2030 and 70% by 2040, and we have expanded our natural gas utility goal to be net zero for our distribution system by 2035.
-From 2011 to 2018 alone, we reduced carbon emissions by 25% and reduced nitrogen oxide and sulfur dioxide emissions by more than 50%.
+Since 2005, we’ve reduced our electric utility emission intensity by one third and nitrogen oxide and sulfur dioxide emissions by nearly 80%.

 We have done this with costs in mind, offering low-cost utility scale renewable energy resources.
-We have developed innovative renewable solutions for our customer such as the Renewable Ready program.
+We have developed innovative renewable solutions for our customers.
+One example is our Renewable Ready program.
 This program was created specifically to provide large commercial and industrial customers the option of fulfilling up to 100% of their electricity needs with low-cost utility-scale renewable energy resources direct from Black hills Energy.
 This is a subscription-based program that allows our customers to buy renewable energy through a wind facility in our state.
-The Renewable Ready program is currently fully subscribed and not available for additional customers.
+The Renewable Ready program has been so successful that we’re fully subscribed at this time.

 Or course, there are plenty of other reasons to choose us and the Cheyenne area.